 As for transportation and logistics companies, the pandemic has underscored just how much revenue is at stake throughout the entire supply chain when operations do not run smoothly.
 It amounts to hundreds of billions of dollars in lost revenue when considering all stakeholders, from consumers and retailers, to the logistics companies and their manufacturing partners.

-How to Efficiently Support IoT Devices from Anywhere
+How to Efficiently Support Devices with IoT Remote Access

 Organizations that fail to effectively support IoT devices could face some hard times in the form of operational miscues, unproductive employees and unhappy customers.